Make an Impact

 Community Foundation of Western MA

 The Community Foundation of Western MA spans the 1,900 square miles of Hampden, Hampshire, and Franklin Counties which together are home to 702K people, of which 112K live in poverty, and include both the high-need Gateway cities of Springfield, Holyoke, and Chicopee, as well as very rural communities.
 The Community Foundation of Western MA’s COVID-19 relief efforts have been focused on providing immediate support to those in the Pioneer Valley most vulnerable to the economic and health-related issues caused by the coronavirus pandemic.
-Future funding will continue to support these urgent and critical needs, and will shift to initial recovery efforts aimed to rebuild stability for nonprofits and community members.Donate and learn more.
+The Foundation continues to support these urgent and critical needs, and is focused on rebuilding stability for nonprofits and community members.Donate and learn more.

 Questions?
 Reach out to Ellen Leuchs, Vice President of Philanthropic Serviceseleuchs@communityfoundation.org